nsbgn/swayq/README.md

 while staying closer to the speed of a compiled program — and the result is often less verbose than either!

-Much of this would also be achievable with a simple shell script that ties together `jq`/`gojq`/`jaq` with `i3msg`/`swaymsg`.
-However, the binary offers some advantages, like the ability communicate with the window manager at any point during processing, which makes for more efficient and readable scripts.
-Finally, you will presumably run these commands quite often, so a low footprint is desirable.
+Much of this would also be achievable by cobbling together `jq`/`gojq`/`jaq` and `i3msg`/`swaymsg` with shell scripts.
+However, the binary offers some advantages, like the ability to communicate with the window manager at any point during processing, which makes for more readable scripts with a lower footprint.

 ## Installation